Cordyceps: The Zombie Fungus Behind Natural Energy & Endurance

 In an insect host, cordyceps is invasive and lethal.
 In a human supplement routine, the dose and context are completely different.
 Instead of being overwhelmed by a fungus, the human body is exposed to extracted compounds that may gently influence energy-related pathways.

-It is not that the fungus was “designed” for us.
-It is that life shares enough ancient biochemical language that a compound evolved in one ecological context can still speak to our own physiology.
+What makes cordyceps so compelling is not that the fungus was “designed” for us.
+It's that life shares enough ancient biochemical language that a compound evolved in one ecological context can still speak to our own physiology.

 Cordyceps is a reminder that human energy is not separate from the rest of nature.
 Our metabolism is part of a much older story.